 Everybody knows we need to be more active, it is a fact.
 But how does this tie in with having an office job, a busy family life, and just less time overall?
 There is research suggesting that sitting down for too long is bad for us, no matter how much exercise you do in general.

-This isn't good news for workers where your job requires you to be based at a computer, or sitting down.
-Studies have suggested there was a link between prolonged sitting and being overweight, type 2 diabetes and a slower metabolism.
+This isn't good news for workers where your job requires you to be based sitting at a computer or sitting down.
+Studies have suggested there is a link between prolonged sitting and being overweight, having type 2 diabetes, and a slower metabolism.

 How much is too much?

 Well, here the advice is that we need regular exercise, which equates to 150 minutes a week and to reduce our time sitting.
 There is no evidence, yet, to say how long we can sit, so we need to take an educated guess.
 Some countries have taken the step in children’s health saying that they should sit only for an hour or two a day (Australia and Finland).

 Sitting too long slows our metabolism, which in turn means we can't regulate blood sugar or blood pressure as well, nor can we metabolise fat, which leads to a variety of problems.

 What can we do?

 There are a few steps we can all take to reduce our time sitting.

 1) When you commute by bus or train, stand instead of sitting.
 Or ditch the public transport and walk or cycle!